 Things to do

-If you’re traveling on our Southeast Asia adventure we like to make the most of seeing the city’s historical sights, exploring its rich culture, and embracing its buzzing nightlife.
+If you’re traveling on our Southeast Asia adventure we like to pack in a combination of seeing the city’s historical sights, exploring its rich culture, and embracing its buzzing nightlife.

 The Hanoi Citadel is one of the city’s UNESCO World Heritage Sites.
 Artefacts have been found there dating back to the 6th century, including the foundations of old palaces along with coins and pottery from throughout Asia.
 The citadel offers the opportunity to get a snapshot of Imperial Vietnam’s lengthy history all in one space.